Volunteers

 Generally Prohibited Services

 Certain services are generally not appropriate for volunteers and thus are prohibited (see the list below).
-Departments/units may contact the Office of Risk Management to request an exception to the prohibition.
-After consultation with the appropriate college, department or unit, the Office of Risk Management may grant an exception for ISU volunteer services in this category.
+Departments/units may contact Risk Management to request an exception to the prohibition.
+After consultation with the appropriate college, department or unit, Risk Management may grant an exception for ISU volunteer services in this category.

 The following list of generally prohibited services should not be considered comprehensive: